MarwanDawood/C-/DS/README.md

 ### pre-order traversal
 The root is printed first.
 The value in each node is processed as the node is visited.
-Used to duplicate nodes and values, it can make a complete duplicate of a binary tree
+Preorder traversal is used to create a copy of the tree.

 ### in-order traversal
 The root is printed in the middle.
 The inOrder traversal of a binary search tree prints the node values in _ascending order_.
 The process of creating a _binary search tree_ actually sorts the data and thus this process is called the _binary tree sort_.
-It is very commonly used in binary search trees because it returns values from the underlying set in order.
+In-order traversal is used to retrives data of binary search tree in sorted order.

 ### post-order traversal
 The root is printed last.
 The value in each node is not printed until the values of its children are printed.
-Used to delete or free nodes and values, it can delete or free an entire binary tree
+Postorder traversal is used to delete the tree.

 ---